Skip to content

 offline_message_generator.on('leadsubmit', function(request) {

-var values = offline_message_generator.getValues(), // getting values of all fields of the application generator
+var values = offline_message_generator.getValues(), // getting the values of all application generator fields

 phone = values['phone'];